 Their large selection is full of beautiful gift sets, amazingly intricate chain work, custom wedding rings, stunning pieces with set- or inlaid- stones, and more.

-Located in the town center’s Plaza area, this is also a great stop when taking in the various shops, restaurants, and people-watching of downtown Cozumel.
+Located in the town center’s Plaza area, this is also a great stop when taking in the various local souvenir shops, eating your way through San Miguel’s huge roster of delicious restaurants, or just strolling and people-watching in downtown Cozumel.

 Sergio’s Silver from Taxco.